 This is Week #3 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food & Wine Annual Cookbook 2010.

 This is the first recipe I have created for this challenge that I didn't love.
 Not at first, anyway.
 With a few small changes, it went from being just okay to delicious!